hackdash/dailyship/content/news/calc.md

 > fc3(70.5)
 '21.4'
 ```
-## Unit conversion
+# Unit conversion
-Factors are stored for unit conversion, especially for determining what [U.S. units](https://en.wikipedia.org/wiki/United_States_customary_units) are in metric, however you can go in reverse.
+Factors are stored for unit conversion, especially from [U.S. units](https://en.wikipedia.org/wiki/United_States_customary_units) to metric, however you can go in reverse.
 [GNU Units](https://www.gnu.org/software/units/manual/units.html) also helps to double check.
 The environment variable ensures that US units are used instead of the GB imperial counterparts.
+Be aware that many units of volume are converted to liters `l` or milliliters `ml`,  but a liter is only `1e-3 m**3`.
+Due to the lossy nature floating point numbers, I've chosen to focus on values closer to zero when possible to retain precision.
 ```
 UNITS_ENGLISH=US units floz ml --verbose
 ```
 Since multiplication is one character, `*`, it is easier to use than function calls, since you don't have to type parentheses.
 Division might be apropos for dimensional analysis, but I am biased toward multiplication and putting numbers next to their units.
-I have provided some shorter forms for frequent typing and longer forms that make it more clear what they represent.
+I have provided some shorter forms for frequent typing and longer forms that make it more clear what values represent.
 ```
 global.lfloz = global.floz_per_l = 33.814023
 > 2*lfloz